 I mean, it’s starting to get into “Um, I don’t really think so” territory when there’s nothing about its supposed “Superman connection” in its listing with the National Register of Historic Places, the application for inclusion in said register, a detailed write-up about it in the Encyclopedia of Arkansas History & Culture, or even its Wikipedia page.
 That last one is a head-scratcher, because I was sure I’d find at least some behind-the-scenes bickering about including this factoid being discussed on the page’s “Talk” section.

 But wait!
 It gets weirder.

-One site which turned up in my search results was that the building actually appears in episodes of Smallville that feature the Daily Planet, apparently included by that show’s producers as an Easter egg/callback to the 1950s series.
+One site which turned up in my search results states the building actually appears in episodes of Smallville that feature the Daily Planet, apparently included by that show’s producers as an Easter egg/callback to the 1950s series.

 WHAT.
 THE.
 HELL.

 At this point, this is starting to sound like “The Lost Art of Forehead Sweat,” that X-Files episode where Mulder is sure he remembers an episode of The Twilight Zone none of us have ever heard of.
 Could this claim about the Medical Arts Building simply be one of those urban legends that’s taken on a life of its own and now people just believe it BECAUSE?

 All right, as I write this sentence I’m crossing the threshold of 1,100 words devoted to this piece, and I’m no closer to an answer to this “mystery” than when I started.
 Has anyone else heard about this little piece of Superman lore?
 Do any of the Superman experts and/or uber fans I know are among my many friends have anything to add?
 Links to sites which discuss, prove, and/or debunk the claims of that utterly charming Starbucks barista?

 Cuz I’ve got nuthin’.